unvercan/activation-function-comparison-pytorch/README.md

 # pytorch-activation-functions-comparison
-- Comparison of common activation functions in PyTorch using MNIST dataset
+- A comparison of common activation functions in PyTorch using MNIST dataset

-Activation functions:
+## Activation functions:
-- Relu,
+- Relu
-- Sigmoid,
+- Sigmoid
-- Tanh.
+- Tanh

-Best result: Relu
+## Best result: Relu